keycloakify/keycloakify-starter/README.md

 ## Using a development container

 This starter supports [development containers](https://containers.dev/).
-You can customize the configuatuation file [`.devcontainer.json`](./.devcontainer/devcontainer.json) to your liking.
+You can customize the configuration file [`.devcontainer.json`](./.devcontainer/devcontainer.json) to your liking.
+Checkout [this video](https://www.youtube.com/watch?v=cB86HE_HIDc) to understand dev containers and how to set up your environment.

 # Theme variant